New Mexico

 Closing Thoughts

-Santa Fe, New Mexico, is one of the fifty’s least cosmopolitan and stereotypical states.
-Aside from the dramatic landscape, the history and culture influencing the area make a visit here unforgettable.
-A week is nowhere near enough time to see and do it all – not even close.
-Santa Fe caters to all interests, and it’s impossible not to find something you’ll love.
-Lastly, if you enjoy great fresh food, history, architecture, and tequila, this place is for you!
+Santa Fe, New Mexico, is one of the least cosmopolitan and stereotypical cities.
+Aside from the dramatic landscape, the history and culture of the area make a visit here unforgettable.
+A week is nowhere near enough time to see and do it all—not even in Center City.
+Santa Fe caters to all interests and offers something for everyone.
+If you enjoy great fresh food, history, architecture, and tequila, this place is a must-visit!

 4 Comments